Simple, Safe Citations

 I’m confident from my experience using Practical Citation that you’ll get all these benefits unless you’re a professional genealogist recording research for a client, you are submitting research for formal publication or review (in which case you must use their citation format for the materials you submit), and or you enjoy the mental challenge of complex citation formats.

-If you’re not one of those people, click the Buy Now button below to get the Practical Citation Community Membership and a PDF version of any of the existing guide ebooks (Family Tree Maker 2014, Family Tree Maker for Mac 3, and Reunion 10).
-The price for membership is just $ 47.00.
+If you’re not one of those people, click the Buy Now button below to get the Practical Citation PDF Guides & Community Membership and a PDF version of all of the existing guide ebooks (Family Tree Maker 2014, Family Tree Maker for Mac 3, Reunion 10, and Reunion 11).
+The price for membership is just $ 9.97.

 If you’re unsure, I’ll make it easy for you.
 If you’re not satisfied with Practical Citation for any reason I’ll give you a 100% refund.

 P.S.
 I want you to be a member of this great community.
-If you want to learn with us click the Buy Now button to join us for only $ 47.00.
-If you’d rather go it alone you can buy a single edition of the guide on Amazon.com for just $2.99.
+If you want to learn with us and have access to a printable copy of the guides click the Buy Now button to join us for only $ 9.97.
+If you’d rather have the Kindle version you can buy a single edition of the guide on Amazon.com for just $2.99.

 P.P.S.
 If you’d rather not use PayPal that’s okay too.
 You can send a check to: